You're likely to have a few questions that you may not yet have found the answer to. Here are some of the questions we get asked most frequently.

 This is a game based assessment, you’ll complete a series of behavioural assessments and numerical and abstract reasoning assessments.
 To help you prepare, remind yourself of the basics of mathematics, with and without using a calculator.
 Practise calculating percentages, ratios, fractions, currency conversions etc. You can sharpen your logical reasoning ability by doing abstract or shape-based puzzles beforehand.

-What is Career conversation?
+What is Career Conversation?

 This is a video interview where you’ll record your responses under timed conditions.
 Consider why you want to join PwC and practice by recording yourself and reviewing your performance.
 Consider how you delivered your response and the structure of your response, is it clear for reviewer to understand your key points?
+Find out more on our Career Conversation page.

-What is a Career focus day?
+What is a Career Focus Day?

 This is our immersive assessment centre where you’ll be working on a project with a group of people and will be managing your own time.
 If you are successful in reaching this stage, one of our recruitment team will call you to discuss any queries you might have about the day.